 How Trusts Impact Asset Separation During Your Divorce

 Even if a revocable living trust is not considered marital property, it will still impact your divorce settlement.
 Your revocable living trust’s value will determine what you pay in child support and maintenance.
 This specifically applies to a situation where your spouse doesn’t have many assets or they earn a low income.
 If you are named as the beneficiary for a larger trust that you established, then your spouse will be given a larger portion of the marital assets in many cases.

 For an uncontested divorce, the asset division process may be simple, because you won’t have to worry about involving the court in the divorce settlement.
 It’s possible for you and your spouse to divide your assets together, which will help you determine the fate of the trust in question.

 What if There’s No Change to Your Living Trust During a Divorce?

 If you don’t modify the living trust you have established, then in a divorce, there may not be too much to deal with or worry about.
 Divorce judgments will usually cancel any type of distribution or gifts that were given to your ex-spouse in the trust.
 In this case, your ex-spouse will benefit only if there is some type of convincing and clear evidence that you intended them to benefit.

 Work with an Attorney for Help with Dealing with Asset Division and Trusts in a Divorce

 When going through a divorce, there are a lot of complicated issues you must deal with.
-Having an attorney on your side who understands the law is essential.
+Having a divorce lawyer attorney on your side who understands the law is essential.
 This legal professional will help you get the desired outcome for your case and minimize the issues that you must deal with.

 Remember, trusts are unique entities in your estate plan.
 Because of this, several factors must be considered and dealt with.
 Working with an attorney will be the best way to ensure that your rights are protected and minimize issues related to asset division.